antmicro/kenning/README.md

 * `modelwrappers` - provides implementations for models for various problems implemented in various frameworks,
 * `compilers` - provides implementations for compilers and optimizers for deep learning models,
 * `runtimes` - provides implementations of runtime on target devices,
+* `interfaces` - provides interface classes to group related methods used in Kenning `core` classes,
 * `runtimeprotocols` - provides implementations for communication protocols between host and tested target,
 * `dataproviders` - provides implementations for reading input data from various sources, such as camera, directories or TCP connections,
 * `outputcollectors` - provides implementations for processing outputs from models, i.e. saving results to file, or displaying predictions on screen.
 * `onnxconverters` - provides ONNX conversions for a given framework along with a list of models to test the conversion on,
+* `runners` - provide implementations for runners that can be used in runtime,
 * `report` - provides methods for rendering reports,
 * `drawing` - provides methods for rendering plots for reports,
 * `resources` - contains project's resources, like RST templates, or trained models,